The Guide To Microneedling (Collagen Induction Therapy)

 What Is Microneedling?

-Microneedling – also known as collagen induction therapy – is a common cosmetic procedure that uses tiny needles to improve the appearance of the skin.
-It can reduce the appearance of wrinkles, acne scarring and pigmentation, and is a very safe and effective treatment option for skin complaints like these.
-It is usually used on the face and neck area to rejuvenate the skin but can also be used on other parts of the body such as the chest, stomach or thighs where it is used to target crepey skin, scars or even stretch marks.
-Advanced microneedling is a professional treatment but there are also at-home devices that can be used safely.
+Microneedling, also known as collagen induction therapy, is a common cosmetic procedure.
+It uses tiny needles to improve the appearance of the skin.
+It can reduce the appearance of wrinkles, acne scarring and pigmentation in a safe and effective way.
+The face and neck area are the most popular targets for microneedling treatment.
+This is mainly because it rejuvenates the skin with little downtime.
+However, it can also work well on other parts of the body such as the chest, stomach or thighs.
+There it is usually used to target crepey skin, scars or even stretch marks.
+In general, microneedling is a professional treatment but there are also at-home devices.
+These have shorter needles and so only act superficially hence they are safe for use at home.

 How Does Microneedling Work?

-The clearest benefit to microneedling is that it improves the appearance of the skin and boosts your natural levels of collagen.
-It can help to reduce the appearance of scars, fine lines and wrinkles, and pigmentation on the skin, leaving you with more youthful-looking, smooth and plumper skin.
+The biggest benefit of microneedling is that it improves the appearance of the skin.
+It does this by boosting your natural levels of collagen.
+It can also help to reduce the appearance of scars, fine lines and wrinkles, and pigmentation on the skin.
+This can leave you with more youthful-looking, smooth and plumper skin.

-It is popular amongst patients with ageing skin who wish to improve the appearance of fine lines and wrinkles as well as the elasticity of the skin.
+It is popular amongst patients with ageing skin.
+This is because it helps improve the appearance of fine lines and wrinkles as well as skin elasticity.
 People with acne scarring can also benefit from microneedling as it helps reduce textured skin and hyperpigmentation.
-Microneedling can also be used to just boost skin to give a smoother and more radiant complexion.
+Microneedling can also be used to just boost skin even if you don’t have any problems.
+This is because collagen induction therapy can give you a smoother and more radiant complexion.
 In addition, the treatment itself is non-invasive, with minimal pain and side effects, so you don’t need to worry about extended recovery times, unlike other cosmetic procedures such as laser therapy.

 There are several non-surgical alternatives that can produce similar results to microneedling or can even augment the effects of this procedure.
 These include: